Metaphoriker/the-cipher-project/README.md

 # Set of Rules
-You are allowed to only commit 35 amount of lines of code in your lifetime
  - Each individual may only add a maximum of 35 lines <b><i>of code</i></b> to the project.
  - Removing lines of code restores the removed set of lines and adds them to the individual's total.
  - Arbitrariness is prohibited.